lindacom/Laravel/EVENTS/Queues/README.md

 A job can be handled synchronously (done straight away) or asynchronusly (queued up as a job).

+In the .env file change the queue_connection= to redis

 e.g. in the web.php file enter the following code

 ```